edge-cloud/www.edge-cloud.net/_posts/2016-02-05-rum-light-with-cloudflare.md

 This approach of leveraging a real user to measure or monitor something is called [Real User Monitoring](https://en.wikipedia.org/wiki/Real_user_monitoring) or RUM for short.

-{% include figure image_path="/content/uploads/2016/02/RUM-Flowchart.png" alt="Figure 1: Interaction between browser, CloudFlare and Google Analytics" %}
+{% include figure image_path="/content/uploads/2016/02/RUM-Flowchart.png" caption="Figure 1: Interaction between browser, CloudFlare and Google Analytics" %}

 The workflow that will be execute on every page load is as follows (See Figure 1):